Company Logo

 Winnipeg, MB R3T 2N2

-Application forms in English and French are available.
+Application forms are available in English and French.
 We can also accommodate your preferred Indigenous language or oral applications through recorded interviews via Zoom, Skype, or a similar platform.

-Applications will be reviewed by a Grants Committee comprised of Indigenous Elders and Residential School Survivors from across Canada.
+Applications will be reviewed by a Regional Advisory Committee comprised of Indigenous Elders and residential school Survivors from across Canada.

 You can apply for the Community Healing Fund at any point in time.
 The current review period for these applications is 8-12 weeks from receipt.